 By N Chandra Mohan*

 *About the author: The writer is an economics and business commentator based in New Delhi.
-The views expressed are personal.
-He can be contacted at firstname.lastname@example.org
+His views are personal.
+He may be contacted at firstname.lastname@example.org

 Source: This article was published by South Asia Monitor